moriano/LocoPostgres/Readme.md

 Next steps:

-Implement the read of the result set read operations.

-getData (?)
-getTime (?)
-getTimestamp (?)

-Implement prepared statemens, and the parse-bind-execute packets in the postgres protocol

-Implement unit tests using the actual PostgreSQL JDBC driver as a `reference` or `valid` way to get data from the database and compare the results with LocoPostgres
+* \[Done\] Implement unit tests using the actual PostgreSQL JDBC driver as a `reference` or `valid` way to get data from the database and compare the results with LocoPostgres
+* Improve documentation (specially javadocs)
+* Implement the read of the result set
+* read operations.
+* Implement authentication methods other than md5
+* getData (?)
+* getTime (?)
+* getTimestamp (?)
+* Implement prepared statemens, and the parse-bind-execute packets in the postgres protocol